Every Commission Tier Compared (2026)

 Strengths

-- Good suburban coverage
+- Strong suburban and regional coverage outside London

 Weaknesses